psychemedia/storytelling-notes/and-the-girl-played-on.md

 Several years later, the Wolf passed by again.

-Renelde was by now turning from girl into woman, and as she gathered eggs from the hens around the small yard, he asked her: " What is your name ?"
+Renelde was by now turning from the young girl she once was into the woman she would become, and as she gathered eggs from the hens around the small yard, he asked her: " What is your name ?"

 And she told him.